European rabbit: Domestication

-The European rabbit is the only rabbit to be widely domesticated, for meat, fur, wool, or as a pet.
-It was first widely kept in ancient Rome from the first century BC, where Pliny the Elder described the use of rabbit hutches, along with enclosures called leporaria.
+The European rabbit is the only rabbit species to be widely domesticated, for meat, fur, wool, or as a pet.
+It was first widely kept in ancient Rome from the first century BCE, where Pliny the Elder described the use of rabbit hutches, along with enclosures called leporaria.
+These enclosures may have been intended more for hares rather than rabbits, however, as hares were a much more important food source—they were larger and provided more meat—and words for rabbits and hares at the time of ancient Rome referred to both species.
+In the present day, the European hare is still kept in captivity in some parts of Europe, though it faces stress, disease, and reproductive issues.
 The European rabbit has been refined into a wide variety of breeds during and since the emergence of animal fancy in the 19th century.
+Several breeds are widely used in research; the European rabbit is one of the first mammals to have its whole genome sequenced, and it has been important in the field of immune system research.

-Selective breeding has been used since ancient times in efforts to raise rabbits with different characteristics, and while domestic rabbits are typically larger than wild rabbits, the various breeds of domestic rabbit exist in a range of sizes from "dwarf" to "giant".
+Selective breeding has been used since ancient times to produce rabbits with different characteristics, and while domestic rabbits are typically larger than wild rabbits, the various breeds of domestic rabbit exist in a range of sizes from "dwarf" to "giant".
 All rabbit breeds, from Netherland Dwarf to Flemish Giant, are descendants of the European rabbit.
-They have as much color variation among themselves as other livestock and pet animals.
+They have as much colour variation among themselves as other livestock and pet animals.

 As pets

-Since the publication of Marinell Harriman's House Rabbit Handbook in 1985, the European rabbit has been a popular indoor pet.
-The rabbit is the third most popular house pet in the United Kingdom, and a 2024 survey found roughly 900,000 households with a pet rabbit in the United States.
-Adoptions in the United States increase significantly during Easter and following county fairs or carnivals, though many rabbits adopted during these times are neglected, given to animal shelters, or abandoned.
+European rabbits have been kept as pets since the 1800s starting in the Victorian era, and Beatrix Potter wrote on the house rabbit in the 1900s.
+However, the public perception of the rabbit remained as that of a children's pet until the publication of Marinell Harriman's House Rabbit Handbook in 1985, after which their popularity grew significantly.
+The rabbit is the third most popular pet in the United Kingdom, and a 2024 survey found roughly 900,000 households with a pet rabbit in the United States.
+Adoptions in the United States increase significantly during Easter, though many rabbits adopted during this time are neglected, given to animal shelters, or abandoned.

 In some urban areas, infestations of feral European rabbits descended from pets have become a problem.
-Helsinki, for example, host to one of the northernmost populations of the species, had an estimated 2,500 European rabbits at the end of 2006, doubling to 5,000 by autumn 2007.
-Major infestations can have massive impacts on agriculture and biodiversity, and have been difficult to control through physical and biological means, such as that in Australia, but at least one attempt at extirpation, on the island of Isola delle Femmine, has been successful.
+Helsinki, for example, is host to a notably persistent population of the species that originated from domestic rabbits released in the 1980s.
+Major infestations can have massive impacts on agriculture and biodiversity, and have been difficult to control through physical and biological means, such as that in Australia.
+Several attempts at extirpation, on the islands of Isola delle Femmine and Macquarie Island, have been successful.